 Never regretted getting the Catit Senses Food Maze.
 Have used it with Avery for roughly 3 years, and as I’ve said, I’ve even gone so far as to buy three of these over the span of the last few years, two which I gave to family members so their cats could benefit from it, and one for Avery of course.

-While I’ll happily give other cat feeding toy products a go, and I most certainly think this is something I’ll always be doing considering how dramatically feeding toys have slowed down Avery’s eating, I’m always happy to have this food maze sitting around in my house – the perfect mealtime feeder to fall back on just in case nothing else works quite as well.
+While I’ll happily give other cat feeding toy products a go, and I most certainly think feeding meals with feeding toys is something I’ll always be doing considering how dramatically toys have slowed down Avery’s eating, I’m always happy to have this food maze sitting around in my house – the perfect mealtime feeder to fall back on just in case nothing else works quite as well.